Command reference

 init

-Copies starting files and folders from VTEX boilerplates into your local directories.
+Copies starting files and folders from VTEX boilerplates to your local directories.

 Usage